onyx-platform/onyx-metrics/README.md

  :dogstatsd/url                "localhost:8125"
  :dogstatsd/global-tags        ["tag1" "tag2" "tag3"] ;; optional
  :dogstatsd/global-sample-rate 0.5 ;; optional
- :lifecycle/doc                "Instruments a task's metrics and sends to a datadog agent"
+ :lifecycle/doc                "Instruments a task's metrics and sends to a datadog agent"}
 ```

 More detailed information on dogstatsd related settings can be found